AsteroidOS: Software Architecture

 AsteroidOS is built like an embedded Linux distribution with OpenEmbedded.
 It works on top of the Linux kernel and the systemd service manager.
 AsteroidOS also includes various mobile Linux middlewares originally developed for Mer and Nemo Mobile such as lipstick and MCE.

 The user interface is completely written with the Qt5 framework.
 Applications are coded in QML with graphic components coming from Qt Quick and QML-Asteroid.
 An SDK with a cross-compilation toolchain integrated to Qt Creator can be generated from OpenEmbedded for easier development.

 Asteroid-launcher is a Wayland compositor and customizable home screen managing applications, watchfaces, notifications and quick settings.
 Asteroid-launcher runs on top of the libhybris compatibility layer to make use of Bionic GPU drivers.

 AsteroidOS offers Bluetooth Low Energy synchronization capabilities with the asteroid-btsyncd daemon running on top of BlueZ5.
 A reference client named AsteroidOS Sync is available for Android users.
+There is also a Companion App for Sailfish OS(Starship) and one for Ubuntu Touch(Telescope), but it has not yet been updated to the current release of Ubuntu Touch.
+An app for Linux-based smartphones like the Librem 5 distributed by Purism is also in the making(Buran), but cannot be used due to a currently still unfixed bug in QT5.

 Shipped Applications

-As of the 1.0 release, the following applications are shipped and pre-installed by default in AsteroidOS:
+As of the 1.1 nightly release, the following applications are shipped and pre-installed by default in AsteroidOS: